E-file Your IRS Tax Extension

 Failure to file your income tax return when it is due can be a costly mistake.
 It includes a fine of up to 5% of your liability, per month.
 However, there is a convenient provision for obtaining an IRS tax extension for filing your taxes.

-Most individuals and families are required to file by the federal due date, which is on or around April 15th each year.
+Most individuals and families are required to file by the federal due date each year.
 An automatic IRS extension for up to six months can be obtained by completing a form 4868 with the Internal Revenue Service, but the extension must be filed by or before the federal due date.
 Once filled, a 1040 return can be completed anytime within the six-month period.

 File Your E-file.com Tax Extension

-Our website does offer the ability to e-file your tax extension electronically for a fee of $19.99.
-In 2019 all extensions purchased on E-file.com include our 1040 tax return software, completely free of charge.
-This allows users who file an extension with us to come back anytime between April 20th and October 16th to file their tax return for free.
+Our website does offer the ability to e-file your tax extension electronically for a fee of $22.99.
+In 2021 all extensions purchased on E-file.com include our 1040 tax return software, completely free of charge.
+This allows users who file an extension with us to come back anytime after the filing deadline and before October 15th to file their tax return for free.
 We can even provide tax filers with an acceptance confirmation number from the IRS.
 Plus, when you are ready to file your tax return, we already have the information from your extension which should make filing your return as seamless as possible.

 You do have to pay any taxes that are owed to the IRS by the federal due date, or you will owe interest on any tax that is unpaid.
 An extension does not provide more time to pay your tax bill just file your return.
 You will be charged 0.5% of the unpaid amount per month or partial month that passes until you pay the due amount.
 The IRS may waive these penalties if you pay more than 90% of what is owed by the regular due date and the rest by the extension due date.